timetag/timetag.github.io/docs/workflow.rst

 TODO: IMAGE

 We will define actions so that we use channel 0 as the start channel and channel 1 as the stop channel.
-(Note, that this analysis will not record tie differences between closest events, since the start is not reset if a second event occurs on channel 0 before an event occurs on channel 1.
+(Note, that this analysis will not record time differences between closest events, since the start is not reset if a second event occurs on channel 0 before an event occurs on channel 1.
 See Section “Coincidence Measurements”)

-I will also assumed the histogram is names h1 and the clock is named c1.
+I will also assume the histogram is named h1 and the clock is named c1.

 To define an action you select a transition after which you would like the action to happen.

 With this transition selected press SHIFT + T (think: Trigger).
 You will see state_at_arrow_tail--list_of_channel_numbers-->state_at_arrow_head followed by a colon (:) appear in the code on the right-hand side.
-Indented you can now specify actions that should be performed upon completion of the transition.
+By using indentations you can now specify actions that should be performed upon completion of the transition.
 In case of a start-stop measurement we want to start the clock when there is an event on channel 0.
-We, therefore, write:
+We therefore write:

 ``
 idle--0-->taking_time: